Kidney Cancer Treatment

 Kidney cancer, also called renal cell cancer, is one of the ten most common cancers in both men and women.
 Treatment options may include surgery (open or laparoscopic), local therapies such as ablation and embolization, active surveillance, radiation therapy, targeted therapy, immunotherapy, and chemotherapy.
 These treatments might be used alone or in combination, depending on various factors.

 Surgery is the main treatment for most types of kidney cancer.
 Since 2000, the use of complete nephrectomy (removal of the whole kidney) in patients with localized kidney cancer or cancer in the immediate surrounding tissue (regional kidney cancer) has decreased, while the rate of partial nephrectomy (removal of only the affected part of the kidney) has increased.
-Partial nephrectomy is now the preferred treatment for patients with early stage kidney cancer, but there are patients with early stage disease for whom partial nephrectomy may not be possible.
-Studies have shown the long-term results of partial nephrectomy and complete nephrectomy are about the same.
+Although there are patients for whom it is not possible, partial nephrectomy is now the preferred treatment for patients with early stage kidney cancer,.
+Studies have shown long-term outcomes after partial nephrectomy and complete nephrectomy are about the same.
 Also, partial nephrectomy may prevent serious side effects like chronic kidney disease.

 Partial nephrectomy or complete nephrectomy in patients with localized/regional kidney cancer.